 The Pacific Reference Group provides leadership, advice and influences the way in which services, policy and plans are developed to ensure Pasifika peoples are consistently considered throughout the Canterbury health system, in particular, primary health care services.

-Read more about the Pacific Reference Group under About Pegasus Health > Our Governance & Structure > Community Advisory Groups.
+Read more about the Pacific Reference Group under About Pegasus Health > Our Governance & Structure > Advisory Boards & Groups.

 Canterbury Clinical Network Pasifika Caucus

 The Canterbury Clinical Network (CCN) is a collective alliance of healthcare leaders, professionals and providers from across the Canterbury health system.
 CCN provides leadership to the transformation of the Canterbury health system in collaboration with system partners and on behalf of the people of Canterbury.